 Looking ahead to next week:

-- Monday: Spanish test
+· Monday: Spanish test, topic 3 math test

-- Thursday: Mass at 9:00 for All Saints Day; students begin wearing winter uniforms
+· Friday: Mass at 9:00 for All Saints Day; students begin wearing winter uniforms

-Have a wonderful Halloween weekend!
+Have a wonderful before Halloween weekend!

 “We must remember that God has no other hands but ours, no other feet but ours, no other mouth but ours.
 Therefore, God is still going to work miracles of love, miracles of freedom and liberation through people like you and me.”
 (St. Teresa of Calcutta)

 We will be writing letters to Veterans next week.
 I have been doing this for some time now.
-For a veteran, celebrating Veteran’s Day is at the top of their list!
+For a Veteran, celebrating Veteran’s Day is at the top of their list!
 They gather to remember and memorialize their fellow members in service.
 They love gathering and reading the letters from the children.
 They mean so much to them, and I love that the children can bring such joy to them.

 Looking ahead to next week: